Runalyze/admin-docs/faq.rst

 Cannot activate my account (no activation mail)
 ------------------------------------------------
 Usually the account should be activated automatically when you host your RUNALYZE installaton locally.
-If this fails you have to remove the ``activation_hash`` from the ``_account`` table in the database.
+If this fails you have to remove the hash from the ``activation_hash`` colum of the user of the ``_account`` table in the database.